Award-Winning Software for Crowd Investigations

-With CrowdNewsroom, we would like to spark the enthusiasm for journalism in many people again.
-That’s why we make journalistic investigations in which as many people as possible can participate.
-Our society becomes stronger when everyone can obtain information to monitor the actions of authorities and companies.
-We believe that everybody can work as a journalist, as long as they learn the methods to undertake the task.
+With CrowdNewsroom, we intended to spark new enthusiasm for journalism in the wider community.
+That’s why we launched investigative reports involving as many members of the public as possible.
+Society as a whole is made stronger when all of us are able to obtain the information needed to monitor the actions of the powerful – both public bodies and private companies.
+We believe that anyone can work as a journalist so long as they have the right tools and training to undertake the work.

 We have been working on CrowdNewsroom since 2015: a platform where journalists and citizens can investigate together.
-We consider it to be a kind of virtual editorial team which allows us to jointly tackle major investigations.
-We currently offer individual tools for any investigation, to be used by both journalists and citizens.
+Think of it as a kind of virtual editorial team which allows editors, reporters and readers to cooperate on major investigations.
+CrowdNewsroom provides the individual tools for any type of investigation, for use by everyone involved.

-In March 2017, we recorded class cancellations at schools in Dortmund.
-More than 500 parents, teachers and students used CrowdNewsroom to enter the classes cancelled at their school.
-The result: The problem of class cancellations in Germany’s largest federal state is greater than reported by the authorities in their statistics.
+In March 2017, we logged class cancellations at schools in Dortmund.
+More than 500 parents, teachers and students used CrowdNewsroom to log the classes cancelled at their school.
+The result: proof that the problem of class cancellations in North-Rhine Westphalia, Germany’s most populous state, is far worse than reported by the authorities in the official statistics.

-More than 800 citizens investigated the Sparkassen in their region until the end of 2016.
+More than 800 citizens scrutinised Germany’s local savings banks (known in Germany as ‘Sparkassen’) in their region in an investigation that ran until the end of 2016.
 They helped with the analysis of annual financial statements, photographed fee schedules and requested donation lists from their savings bank.
-Together, we collected information on bad loans, the salaries of the members of the board and excessive overdraft interest rates.
+Together, we collected information on bad loans, salaries of board directors, and excessive interest rates on overdrafts.